 Lots of people drink coffee.
 It’s one of the most commonly consumed beverages on the planet.
 While here in the US, it’s mostly adults who drink coffee, it’s becoming increasingly popular among middle and even elementary school students.
 A recent study of students up to 22 years old found that over 70% of them had caffeine on a daily basis, much of it from either coffee or soft drinks.
 Whether you’re looking for the caffeine boost or simply for enjoyment, there is a lot of discussion about exactly how healthy coffee is for young people in the long run.

-Interestingly, some research has found that adults who drink coffee (in moderation) were at lower risk of stroke as well as type 2 diabetes.
-When it comes to children and adolescents, the story is quite different.
-For students, especially younger children, not only are these health benefits significantly less relevant, there are a host of potential issues that come2 with drinking coffee.
+Interestingly, some research has found that adults who drink coffee (in moderation) are at lower risk of stroke as well as type 2 diabetes.
+However, the case might not be the same when it comes to children and adolescents.
+For students, especially younger children, not only are these health benefits significantly less relevant, but there are a host of potential issues that come with drinking coffee.

 Most people say that the reason they drink coffee is to feel less tired and more alert.
 Ironically, though, drinking coffee can be one of the reasons they’re tired in the first place.
 One cup of coffee contains, on average, up to 5 times as much caffeine as a comparable amount of caffeinated soda.
 While the effect of caffeine varies from person to person, it’s not uncommon for it to be effective for up to 8 hours.
 This may not be a problem if you only drink coffee first thing in the morning, but many students use it as an energy booster throughout the day.